Colonial-Dev/fishtank/README.md

 Once you have a definition, run `bx build` to compile it into an OCI image, followed by `bx up` to create a container from the image.

-You can find exhaustive documentation and examples on shell-based definitions [here](https://github.com/Colonial-Dev/box/blob/master/DEFINITIONS.md).
+You can find exhaustive documentation and examples on definitions [here](https://github.com/Colonial-Dev/box/blob/master/DEFINITIONS.md).

 ___